Apache Point Observatory

 Sloan Digital Sky Survey

 The Sloan Digital Sky Survey (SDSS) is a long-term collaborative project to survey the sky at optical and infrared wavelengths.
 UW Astronomy is a founding member of this collaboration, and remains heavily involved in the latest phase of the project.
 The original SDSS 2.5-meter purpose-built survey telescope is located at Apache Point Observatory.
 Southern hemisphere observations are now taken at Las Campanas Observatory.
-The SDSS began its first phase of photometric observations in 2000, and continues to collect multi-object optical and infrared spectroscopy, as one of the largest and most widely cited datasets in modern astronomy.
+Since its first phase of photometric observations began in 2000, SDSS continues to operate as one of the largest and most widely cited datasets in modern astronomy.

 Legacy Survey of Space and Time